 The Challenges ahead:

 The biggest roadblock India faces in setting up a cashless economy is with regard to Digital and Banking Infrastructure, Security and Literacy.
 Most of the cash transactions in the country are small exchanges for goods or services and the penetration of PoS terminals is just not enough.
 Millions of people still don’t have a bank account, access to PoS terminals, internet or awareness to understand and use online payment methods etc. So we need a large scale penetration of digital services and PoS terminals to facilitate digital transactions in small towns, rural areas, untapped markets in urban India.
+The main question that arises is “Are digital payments secure enough for the Indian economy to go cashless?”

 - Universal Financial Inclusion – Despite the success of Jan Dhan Yojana in improving financial inclusion, it has been found that most accounts have been dormant.
 23% of PMJDY accounts lie empty and have been labelled as zero-balance accounts.